-Identification and assessment of SEND is timely and effective plan.
+Identification and assessment of SEND is timely and effective

-Our development work in the next three years aims to ensure that effective identification and assessment of SEND takes place as early as possible, so that appropriate support can be put in place, enabling CYP to achieve the best possible outcomes.
+Our development work in the next four years aims to ensure that effective identification and assessment of SEND takes place as early as possible, so that appropriate support can be put in place, enabling CYP to achieve the best possible outcomes.
 We will achieve this by:

-- Monitoring waiting times for professional assessments through our SEND Strategy board and putting in place robust recovery plans where there is an impact on early identification of needs. - Focusing on identification and assessment of CYP with social emotional and mental health needs (SEMH) through our exclusions and alternative provision implementation
+- Monitoring waiting times for professional assessment pathways through our SEND strategy board and putting in place robust recovery plans where these impact on early identification of needs. - Focusing on identification and assessment of CYP with social emotional and mental health needs (SEMH) through our exclusions and alternative provision implementation plan, embedding the mental health support team approach, encouraging schools to participate in senior mental health lead training and expanding our mental health leads

-- Embedding the mental health support team approach, encouraging schools to participate in senior mental health lead training and expanding our mental health leads networks to include all phases of education. - Improving our care needs assessment pathways for children with disabilities. - Ensuring that annual reviews for CYP with EHCPs accurately identify needs as they grow and develop. - Working with educational settings and other professionals to ensure that effective practice in early intervention using the assess plan do review cycle is shared, understood, and embedded. - Coproducing guidance and information for parent carers so that they understand how SEND is identified and assessed and how and when they should ask for help if they are concerned about their child. - Identifying and tracking children in the youth justice system to ensure that information is shared in a timely manner, that needs are known and met and there is effective planning. - Strengthening links between our approaches to early help and SEND to improve our identification and assessment of need. - Providing the right support at the right time. - Co-design early childhood identification and support to ensure families are supported at the right time with the right community and professional support
+- networks to include all phases of education. - Improving our care needs assessment pathways for children with disabilities. - Ensuring that annual reviews for CYP with EHCPs accurately identify CYP's needs as they grow and develop. - Working with educational settings and other professionals to ensure that effective practice in early intervention using the assess plan do review cycle is shared, understood and embedded. - Coproducing guidance and information for parent carers so that they understand how SEND is identified and assessed and how and when they should ask for help if they are concerned about their child. - Strengthening links between our approaches to early help and SEND to improve our identification and assessment of need and are able to provide the right support at the right time.

-There is sufficient and effective SEND provision
+There is an effective continuum of SEND provision

-Our strategic approach over the next three years aims to improve existing and develop new provision for CYP with SEND.
+Our strategic approach over the next four years aims to improve existing and develop new provision for CYP with SEND.
 This provision will improve outcomes for learners, offer value for money and ensure CYP are able to live and learn in their local communities wherever possible.
 This approach relies on CYP being able to access the right provision at the right time and is dependent on a shared understanding of our SEND local offer.
 We will achieve this by:

-- Implementing our SEND provision plan which considers the need for specialist placements for CYP with EHCPs. - Updating our SEND joint strategic needs assessment and SEND sufficiency report annually and ensuring these are understood by stakeholders including parent carers. - Embedding and refining our approach across education, health, and social care to joint commissioning for CYP with SEND through our Joint Commissioning Strategy. - Establishing regular and effective good practice sharing between educational settings and partner organisations. - Ensuring short breaks and community activities for CYP with SEND meet need and promote inclusion. - Implementing placement plans for CYP accessing specialist education placements to improve monitoring of outcomes and to inform action planning for CYP as their needs change and they require increased or decreased support. - Focusing on improving attendance of CYP with SEND in educational settings through
+- Implementing our SEND provision plan which considers the need for specialist placements for CYP with EHCPs. - Updating our SEND joint strategic needs assessment and SEND sufficiency report annually and ensuring these are understood by stakeholders including parent carers. - Embedding and refining our approach across education, health and social care to joint commissioning for CYP with SEND through our Joint Commissioning Strategy. - Establishing regular and effective good practice sharing between educational settings and partner organisations. - Ensuring short breaks and community activities for CYP with SEND meet need and promote inclusion. - Implementing placement plans for CYP accessing specialist education placements to improve monitoring of outcomes and to inform action planning for CYP as their needs change and they require increased or decreased support. - Focusing on improving attendance of CYP with SEND in educational settings through agreed multi-agency pathways and decision making.